ajkhoury/Errata1337/README.md

 `HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\DeviceGuard:EnableVirtualizationBasedSecurity`

-Alternatively you can set the current BCD entry `hypervisorlaunchtype` to `off`.
+Alternatively you can set the current BCD entry `hypervisorlaunchtype` to `off` - though this also disables Hyper-V.

 ## License